flavioaiello/redsocks/README.md

 # Redsocks transparent proxy for docker
+Production ready transparent proxy for docker.
 Redirects whole docker network traffic through a http, optionally trough a https proxy.

 # Docker compose sample excerpt
 Do not forget to insert on of your services the dependency to redsocks.